Bundling Home and Auto Insurance: How Much Can You Really Save?

 Several insurance providers stand out for their bundle discount offerings and overall value in 2026.
 Understanding which companies offer the most competitive rates and largest discounts can help you maximize your savings.

-American Family Insurance leads the pack with advertised discounts up to 40% when bundling home and auto policies.
-They also offer diminishing deductibles that reduce your out-of-pocket costs over claim-free years, adding extra value beyond the initial bundle discount.
+American Family Insurance leads the pack with a bundle discount up to 40%, the highest percentage on NerdWallet's 2026 comparison.
+They also offer diminishing deductibles that reduce your out-of-pocket costs by $100 per policy for each claim-free year, adding extra value beyond the initial bundle discount.

 Separate Policies